Supasheet.

 from tasks;

-grant select on dashboards.task_completion_rate to authenticated;
+grant select on public.task_completion_rate to authenticated;

 Card 3 - Value with Percentage

--- View for card_3 (value and percent)
+-- Create view for card_3 (value and percent)

-create view dashboards.tasks_by_status as
+create or replace view public.tasks_by_status as

 select